-Major Depressive Disorder – also known clinical depression, uni-polar depression or uni-polar disorder – is a mental condition, which manifests itself in your mood, disposition and self-esteem and negatively impacts upon your natural interests and pleasures.
+Major Depressive Disorder – also known clinical depression, unipolar depression or unipolar disorder – is a mental condition, which manifests itself in your mood, disposition and self-esteem and negatively impacts upon your natural interests and pleasures.
 Whilst the term “depression” has many connotations – which would take chapters to articulate – major depressive disorder tends to only relate to the type which adversely affects the person’s family and work, and the corollary of which is their general health and well being.
-This piece aims to enumerate the symptoms of major depressive disorder.
+This piece aims to enumerate the symptoms of a major depressive disorder.

-The classic symptoms of major depressive disorder are synonymous with all forms of depression really; negative thoughts, moods and behaviour.
-They are consistently sad, anxious, and having feelings of emptiness; they’re not as loquacious as they normally are or practicing their normal tendencies or idiosyncrasies in their normal gung-ho manner.
+The classic symptoms of the major depressive disorder are synonymous with all forms of depression really; negative thoughts, moods and behaviour.
+They are consistently sad, anxious, and having feelings of emptiness; they’re not as loquacious as they normally are or practising their normal tendencies or idiosyncrasies in their normal gung-ho manner.
 You might find them constantly crying, or expressing feelings of guilt, helplessness or pessimism.

 However major depressive disorder can also have physical symptoms or affect the bodily functions.
 Unexplained body aches, low energy levels or sex drive, a poor appetite which results in weight-loss, problems sleeping and concentrating.
-The functional changes of major depressive disorder are called neuro-vegetative changes; the chemical imbalance in the brain may promote many of these physical symptoms that result in a reluctance to engage in any type of physical activity.
+The functional changes of a major depressive disorder are called neuro-vegetative changes; the chemical imbalance in the brain may promote many of these physical symptoms that result in a reluctance to engage in any type of physical activity.

 Statistics show that major depressive disorder accounts for large losses and costs to employers, through low productivity levels or absenteeism.
-If you notice that somebody is being uncharacteristically underproductive or missing work regularly, then it may be a symptom of major depressive disorder.
+If you notice that somebody is being uncharacteristically underproductive or missing work regularly, then it may be a symptom of a major depressive disorder.

-These symptoms of major depressive disorder should not be premised by such factors as the loss of a loved one, or another major personal tragedy.
-If they last longer than two or so months - and are tagged with functional impairment, a morbid preoccupation with pessimism and worthlessness, and possibly having suicidal tendencies – then it’s time to see a specialist to get professional advice.
+These symptoms of the major depressive disorder should not be premised by such factors as the loss of a loved one, or another major personal tragedy.
+If they last longer than two or so months - and are tagged with functional impairment, a morbid preoccupation with pessimism and worthlessness, and possibly having suicidal tendencies – then it’s time to see a specialist get professional advice.

-Read more articles on Depression
+Read more articles on Depression.